Jannik-Hoffmann/anime-nyt-topic-modelling/README.md

 ## Repository Structure

-- `scripts/`: R scripts for each stage of the analysis
+- `anime_nyt_analysis.Rmd`: R Markdown file containing the entire analysis
-- `data/`: Raw and processed data files
+- `data/`: Raw data file (anime_texts.txt)
 - `output/`: Generated plots and results
-- `docs/`: Detailed documentation and analysis report
+- `anime_nyt_analysis.html`: Knitted HTML report of the analysis

 ## How to Run

 1. Clone this repository
+2. Open the `anime_nyt_analysis.Rmd` file in RStudio
-2. Install required R packages: `source("scripts/00_setup.R")`
+3. Install required R packages (listed at the beginning of the R Markdown file)
-3. You need to gather the texts yourself.
-I am not allowed to publish content of the New York Times.
-    - You can access the data by using news archives like ProQuest.
-Most universities should have access for students.
-Ask your chair or check your Uni website.
-    - Not a student.
-ProQuest access can be quite expensive but there are similar datasources on the Cyberweb.
-4. Run scripts in numerical order from `01_data_preparation.R` to `05_visualization.R`
+4. Run all chunks in the R Markdown file or knit the document to HTML
-5. View results in the `output/` directory
+5. View results in the `output/` directory and in the generated HTML report

 ## Full Report